Happiness is your healthy family

 After graduation Dr. John continued his education at Howard and completed a one year residency in Advanced Education in General Dentistry.

 Dr. John also taught at Waukesha County Technical College (WCTC) dental hygiene program from 2009–2017.
 He has instructed hygiene students on the clinic floor since 2009.
-With hospital privileges at Oconomowoc Memorial Hospital (OMH) and Mooreland Surgery Center, Dr. Bitner can treat patients that need care in a hospital setting.
+With hospital privileges at Oconomowoc Memorial Hospital (OMH), Children’s Hospital, and Children’s Surgery Center.
+Dr. Bitner can treat patients that need care in a hospital setting.

 The Ones Who Help You Smile